$N$-player games and mean-field games with smooth dependence on past absorptions: Preliminaries and assumptions

 \section{Preliminaries and assumptions}

-In the present section, we provide the definitions of the different spaces of trajectories and measures used in the paper along with the corresponding topologies, distances and notions of convergence.
-We describe the setting of $N$-player games with smooth dependence on past absorptions and the corresponding MFG by stating the main assumptions.
-In particular, we give the definition of $\epsilon$-Nash equilibrium for the $N$-player game and that of solution of the MFG.
-We conclude the section by extending the notion of control to that of relaxed control and adapt the definitions of Nash equilibrium and MFG solution accordingly.\\
+In this section, we provide the definitions of the different spaces of trajectories and measures used in the paper along with the corresponding topologies, distances and notions of convergence.
+In addition, we describe the MFG with smooth dependence on past absorptions and give the definition of solution of the MFG.
+We conclude the section by introducing the MFGs with truncated coefficients, which will be used in the proof of existence of MFG solutions.

 \textit{Spaces of trajectories.}\quad Let $d\in\mathbb{N}$.
 We denote by $\OO\subset\Rd$ an open subset of $\Rd$ representing the space of the players' private states and by $\X\doteq C([0,T];\Rd)$ the space of $\Rd$-valued continuous trajectories on the time interval $[0,T]$, $T<\infty$.
 The space $\Rd$ is equipped with the standard Euclidean norm, always indicated by $|\cdot|$, while $\X$ with the sup-norm, denoted by $\infnorm{\cdot}$, which makes $\X$ separable and complete.
 We use the notation $\| \cdot\|_{\infty,t}$ whenever the sup-norm is computed over the time interval $[0,t]$, $t < T$.
-Besides, we denote with $\X^N\doteq C([0,T];\R^{d\times N})$ the space of $N$-dimensional vectors of continuous trajectories and identify it with $\X^{\times N}$.\\
+Besides, we denote with $\X^N\doteq C([0,T];\R^{d\times N})$ the space of $N$-dimensional vectors of continuous trajectories and identify it with $\X^{\times N}$.

+\textit{Spaces of measures.}\quad We use flows of probability and sub-probability measures to describe the distribution of players and its time evolution in $\OO$.
+For $E$ a Polish space, let $\M_f(E)$ denote the space of finite Borel measures on $E$, $\PP(E)$ the space of Borel probability measures on $E$ and $\M_{\leq 1}(E)$ the space of Borel sub-probability measures on $E$, i.e. measures $\mu \in \M_f(E)$ such that $\mu(E)\leq 1$.
+These spaces are endowed with the weak convergence of measures (\citet{billingsley}).
+We will often write $\mu^n \weakconv \mu$ to indicate weak convergence of $\mu^n$ towards $\mu$ as $n \to \infty$ and $\xi_n\overset{\mathcal{L}}{\longrightarrow}\xi$ to denote convergence in law of a sequence of random variables $(\xi_n)_{n\in\N}$ (defined on possibly different probability spaces) to a limit random variable $\xi$.